The Murphy Lab

 Hello and welcome!

-We are a research group focused on designing information processing systems around lossy compression.
-We study the fundamentals of representation learning and information theory, and build algorithms that distill high-dimensional data into reduced descriptions.
+We are a research group that designs and studies information processing systems using tools from information theory.
+We study representation learning in deep neural networks, and build algorithms that distill high-dimensional data into reduced descriptions for the express purpose of interpretability.

 If you’re curious about how to design and understand AI systems, consider joining!
-Openings for students at all levels, please reach out.
+Please reach out.

 Visualization can be a powerful route to building intuition around how complex systems work.
 Below is a visualization of a randomly initialized neural network that warps two-dimensional space.
 The input starts as a square and then what you’re seeing is the square after passing through the network.
 Try varying the number of layers (64 units each) and the activation function!